loicland/cut-pursuit/L0_cut_pursuit/README.md

   - Kullback leibler fidelity f_v(x_v) = KL(x_v, p_v) with p_v an probability associated with node v.
 Only applu whenn \Omega is a simplex

 ### Reference
-if using this algorithm with \Omega other than R, one must cite:
+if using this algorithm with \Omega other than R, one must also cite:

 A structured regularization framework for spatially smoothing semantic labelings of 3D point clouds.
 Loic Landrieu, Hugo Raguet , Bruno Vallet , Clément Mallet, Martin Weinmann